Skip to main content

 Open the diff (⌘G)

-Review every change the agent made:
+Review every change the agent made.
+Choose your view:

 2